United Cannery, Agricultural, Packing, and Allied Workers of America: History

-Unable to persuade the AFL to charter an international union of agricultural workers and increasingly drawn to the Congress of Industrial Organizations (CIO) industrial union structure, Henderson and representatives from locals throughout the country met in Denver in July 1937 to form UCAPAWA, which promptly received a charter from the CIO.
+Unable to persuade the AFL to charter an international union of agricultural workers and increasingly drawn to the CIO industrial union structure, Henderson and representatives from locals throughout the country met in Denver in July 1937 to form UCAPAWA, which promptly received a charter from the CIO.
 Part of the reason behind its founding was to address the concerns of agricultural laborers and their counterparts in packing and canning during the Great Depression.

-The UCAPAWA represented multi-cultural workers from Mexicans in sugar beet to black sharecroppers in Arkansas and Missouri.
-They were also very involved in Asian-American workers such as Filipino, Chinese and Japanese cannery workers in Washington.
-UCAPAWA was particularly strong among Mexican and Mexican American workers.
-In 1940, the San Francisco News called UCAPAWA the "fastest growing agricultural union in California", and attributed its success to its appeal to Mexican and Mexican American workers.
-The union was also supported by such outside organizations as the John Steinbeck Committee to Aid Agricultural Organization, the J. Lubin Society, the Spanish-speaking Peoples Congress, and on occasion, local clergy.
+The UCAPAWA represented multi-cultural workers from Mexicans working on sugar beet farms to black sharecroppers in Arkansas and Missouri.
+They were also very involved in Asian-American workers, such as Filipino, Chinese, and Japanese cannery workers in Washington.
+UCAPAWA was particularly strong among Mexican and Mexican-American workers.
+In 1940, the San Francisco News called UCAPAWA the "fastest growing agricultural union in California" and attributed its success to its appeal to Mexican and Mexican-American workers.
+The union was also supported by outside organizations such as the John Steinbeck Committee to Aid Agricultural Organization, the J. Lubin Society, the Spanish-Speaking People's Congress, and, on occasion, local clergy.